Patrick Mölleken

-Patrick Mölleken (born 27 September 1993 in Haan) is a German actor, film producer, dubber and voice-over artist on radio dramas as well as on audiobooks.
+Patrick Mölleken (born 27 September 1993) is a German actor.

 Biography

 Patrick Mölleken made first experiences on stage already at the age of five at piano concerts and gala events.
 At the age of ten he got his first roles in TV-movies such as Alarm für Cobra 11 and Carwash.
 Almost simultaneously, he began his work as a voice-over artist on a radio commercial for Legoland Deutschland.

 Following from this, he appeared in several further television productions accompanied by works at the recording studio.
 From 2006 to 2010 Mölleken attended the acting school Juniorhouse in Cologne.
 2007 producer Wolfgang Rademann took Patrick Mölleken to the German Das Traumschiff and talk-host Harald Schmidt invited him as guest to his Die Harald Schmidt Show.
 As a dubber he participated together with Mario Adorf in the very same year in the 26-episode animated series Kleiner Dodo by lending his voice to the ape Pong.

 His biggest TV-part up to that point was his role in the 2008 crime movie Pfarrer Braun – Heiliger Birnbaum, aside to Ottfried Fischer.
 After that Mölleken played opposite Ludwig Trepte in the TV-drama Ihr könnt euch niemals sicher sein, which was awarded among others with the Austrian television award Romy and the Grimme-Preis in 2009.